December 02, 2024

 Exercise has been proven to reduce symptoms of depression and anxiety.
 “Get outside as much as possible,” says Dr. Johansen.
 “Aerobic exercise at moderate and vigorous intensities can have a significant benefit.
 Walking is great, as well as morning yoga.”
 Strength and resistance exercises three to four times a week can also combat depression.
 Make sure your sessions last 30 to 60 minutes.

 Studies have found that the change in seasons often leads to an increase in emotional eating and an overload of starchy and sugary foods.
-Your sister’s holiday cookie swap doesn’t help.
-Try to fight the urge as there are plenty of foods that affect your mood in a positive way.
+Go easy at the next holiday cookie swap — there are plenty of other options that can affect your mood in a positive way.

 “Eat warming foods like ground chia or ground flax ‘noatmeal’ and drink warming herbal teas such as ginger and cinnamon to support your constitution,” says Dr. Johansen.